-PerBen= perceived benefit for financial record keeping and reporting.

-e =is the stochastic random term.
+PerBen= perceived benefit for financial record keeping and reporting. ?? = is the stochastic random term.

-According to Greene (2012),), Homser and Lemeshow (2000), and Treiman (2009) multinomial logistic regression fits (polytomous) maximum likelihood models with discrete dependent variables when the dependent variable takes on more than two outcomes and the outcomes have no natural ordering. dependent variable takes If the on only outcomes, estimates are identical to those produced by the logistic regression model which calculate the OR as a measure of the strengthens of the association between the outcome and a covariate.
+According to Greene (2012), ), Homser and Lemeshow (2000), and Treiman (2009) multinomial (polytomous) logistic regression fits maximum likelihood models with discrete dependent variables when the dependent variable takes on more than two outcomes and the outcomes have no natural ordering.
+If the dependent variable takes on only two outcomes, estimates are identical to those produced by the logistic regression model which calculate the OR as a measure of the strengthens of the association between the outcome and a covariate.